 We do reserve the right to limit class sizes for your safety and coaching availability.
 We will be taking attendance, which will allow us to keep track of the class size and allow other people to join our beginner classes sooner.

-Sometimes it's hard to join a sport just because all the beginners are little kids.
-Here we run small classes for adults to learn the skills they have always wanted to develop.
+These classes are for students 18 and up.
+We know that sometimes it's hard to join a sport just because all the beginners are little kids.
+Well, here we run small classes for adults to learn about fencing.
+We find that adults learn faster and are more attentive.
+The classes start promptly at 7:45 pm.

 This is a unique program for young people aged 6-12.